 If you have the cash, you may opt to go with brand new machines at the start.
 However, this is not necessarily a requirement and something you can think about as time goes on.
 If the existing equipment is well-functioning, then you are probably going to be in good shape.

-Location should be a top consideration when buying a laundromat.
+The location should be a top consideration when buying a laundromat.
 People don’t like traveling far from home to do laundry, so it pays to find a facility that’s near apartment complexes and residential housing.

 At the same time, you should look into the town’s demographics to get a sense of demand.
 Seek out market data that indicates how many people in the area already have washers and dryers and whether they would be apt to use your facility.